strontic/strontic.github.io/xcyclopedia/library/comsvcs.dll-B006AD637A4932657C04C7AC8B335924.md

 ## Possible Misuse

 *The following table contains possible examples of `comsvcs.dll` being misused.
-While `comsvcs.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `comsvcs.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --